unicorn-yh/Story-Generation-NLP/README.md

 # Story-Generation-NLP
- Generating following context using LSTM and GRU
+ Generating following context using LSTM and GPT-2

 <br>